OctopusDeploy/docs/src/pages/docs/security/exposing-octopus/lets-encrypt-integration.md

 Octopus will then register with Let's Encrypt, handle the domain validation, request a new certificate and apply it to the Portal.
 If need be, the server will be restarted.
 Once available, you will be able to access your server on the new HTTPS URL.

-The **{{Configuration,Let's Encrypt}}** page will now show when the SSL certificate was last renewed, and when it is due to expire.
+The **Configuration ➜ Let's Encrypt** page will now show when the SSL certificate was last renewed, and when it is due to expire.
 Every 24 hours, Octopus will check the certificate, and will automatically renew if its due to expire in the next 21 days.

 At this point, we recommend enabling [Force SSL](/docs/security/exposing-octopus/expose-the-octopus-web-portal-over-https/#ForcingHTTPS) and [HSTS](/docs/security/exposing-octopus/expose-the-octopus-web-portal-over-https/#HSTS).

 ## Let's Encrypt for Containers

 The integration for Let's Encrypt was designed for self-hosted Octopus Server installations running on a Windows server.
 There are currently no plans to support Let's Encrypt when running [Octopus in a container](/docs/installation/octopus-server-linux-container).

 In **Octopus 2020.5** and earlier, when attempting to configure the Let's Encrypt integration on an Octopus Server Linux container, it would fail with a message similar to `We received an error 'Unix LocalMachine X509Stores are read-only for all users`.